IOTVERS/Smart-bot/README.md

-In this project we built a AI bot which can talk to you like a friend ang also use chat-GPT to help you with your problem
+In this project we built a bot which can talk to you like a friend ang also use chat-GPT to help you with your problem